25prabhu10/notes/docs/Languages/CSS/CSS.md

    }
    ```

-   - Linking the external style sheet inside the HTML document:
+   - Linking the external stylesheet inside the HTML document:

    ```html
    <head>